What is Kagi?

 - Open your browser’s settings.
 Choose “Search engine”.

 - Select Kagi Search from the Recently Visited section

 Firefox based browsers

-Use Orion browser by Kagi (WebKit based Safari alternative) which has built in support for Kagi Search.
+Use Orion iOS browser (still in beta) which has native support for Kagi Search.

 For search URL use: